Our tips for your skin

 Anne Audouze: There are several forms of it, but generally it presents itself as very dry, highly inflammatory and tight skin.
 Patients often suffer from hyperkeratosis or cracked skin, they do not sweat and therefore do not cope well with dry cold, heat, or temperature variations.
 It is difficult for them to take part in sporting activities and work in overheated spaces.
 This results in physical, aesthetic, and also psychological discomfort.
 Patients tend to become withdrawn.

-Marie-Ange Martincic: This skin condition has always moved me because it is extremely rare: it affects only one to two people in 500,000 or 865 people in France.
+Marie-Ange Martincic: This skin condition has always moved me because it is extremely rare: it affects only one to two people in 500,000 in Canada.
 And because it is quite visible, it attracts the eyes and questions of others.
 The patients who suffer in addition to being misunderstood touch me.